Philippine Super Liga: 2017–2020: Later years

-Post-league

-The PSL released a statement that it would still be active in sports development and maintained that the departure of its clubs to the PVL was done in amicable terms.
-This is later exemplified when on August 16, 2022, ACES launched the collegiate Shakey's Super League with Shakey's Pizza, which previously sponsored the V-League from 2004 to 2016.
+The end of the Super Liga

+By the time the PSL resumed play with the 2021 Beach Volleyball Challenge Cup, the league only had three active member teams: Chery Tiggo, F2 Logistics, and the Sta.
+Lucia Lady Realtors.
+The Petro Gazz Angels had planned to move from the PVL to PSL, but it fell through.
+After the tournament, all three of them had transferred to the PVL, leaving the PSL with zero active member teams.

+After the mass exodus of teams, the PSL would refocus on “sports development”.
+In 2022, the organization behind the league would partner with Shakey's Pizza to form the collegiate and high school league, the Shakey's Super League.

 Media coverage

 Solar Sports was the league's official broadcaster for its first two seasons in 2014 and 2015. while TV5 was the official broadcaster from the 2015 to 2020 season.

 In February 2021, the league terminated its broadcast deal with TV5 following the transfer of the Cignal HD Spikers to rival league, the Premier Volleyball League (PVL), and Cignal TV's acquisition of a three-year deal for the broadcasting rights of the PVL.
 The league was in negotiations with GMA Network as its new broadcast partner when the three remaining active member teams transferred to rival PVL in March 2021.